gecon/longer-permalinks/readme.txt

 = 1.22 =
-* Bugfix: lock name should not exceed 64 chars for some MySQL flavors/versions
-* Tested on WP 5.4
+* Bugfix: lock name should not exceed 64 chars for some MySQL flavors/versions *te Tested on WP 5.4

 = 1.21 =
 * Important bugfixes.